Best Cash Out Betting Sites

 Tips on when (not) to cash out

-• Early or late in a game – if you’ve backed a team to win a game, your bet is effectively “losing” the second the game begins.
+- Early or late in a game – If you’ve backed a team to win a game, your bet is effectively “losing” the second the game begins.
 Because of this, you’ll notice the cash out offer drops below the amount you originally staked.
 Equally, if you’re late into a game and your bet isn’t winning, the cash out will tick down until the end, so sometimes it’s best to let it ride.

 Follow these tips and you should be well on your way to enjoying a much better online betting experience.